Non-Hermitian Majorana modes protect degenerate steady states: Stability of Majorana modes

 In the non-Hermitian case, each eigenvalue $E$ has an associated right and left eigenvector, defined as

 The non-Hermitian MZM satisfies the condition

-We find that the $C$ symmetry protects the MZM at zero energy in direct analogy with the Hermitian case.
+We find that the particle-hole symmetry: $H_c = - \Sigma_x H_c^T \Sigma_x$ protects the MZM at zero energy in direct analogy with the Hermitian case.
 This ensures a two-fold degeneracy in the many-body spectrum of the dynamical system.
 Our analysis generalizes the protection of MZMs in a TSC with respect to Hermiticity-breaking terms in the Hamiltonian.
+(Chiral symmetry also ensures gapless edge modes, but the argument above can protect a MZM at the edge even when both TRS and chiral symmetry are broken.)

+In the analysis of Refs.~\cite{kawabata2018BL, zhou2018BL}, the model has a $\mathbb{Z}$ point-gap classification in 1D.
+If TRS is broken then this reduces to a $\mathbb{Z}_2$ classification.
+Bulk band gaps have to close in both the real and imaginary plane simultaneously in order to remove a Majorana mode pinned to $E_0=0$, in agreement with our adiabatic argument.